-This course will focus on practical code-conforming design of wood structures based on provisions of the 2015 NDS and other AWC standards.
-At the beginning of the course, we will review the structural design properties of lumber, the derivation of allowable design stresses, and safety factors that are involved in the design process.
-We will design simple framing elements showing what factors apply to the allowable design properties of lumber and timbers and explain why the various factors apply to a design situation.
+This course will focus on practical code-conforming design of wood structures based on provisions of the 2018 NDS and NDS Supplement.
+At the beginning of the course, we will review lumber grading methods and stamps, moisture content, sizes, and allowable stresses of different species of lumber and timber involved in the structural design process.
+We will walk the participants through the structural design of simple framing elements showing what adjustment factors apply to the tabulated allowable design properties of lumber and timbers and explain why the various factors apply to a design case.

 For more specific information on course content, please contact Dr. Frank Woeste at (540) 951-0469, or e-mail: firstname.lastname@example.org.